Cold sore (herpes simplex virus)

 Recurrent infections (cold sores)

-- usually last for less time and are less severe than the primary infection
+Recurrent infections usually last for less time and are less severe than the primary infection.

-- an outbreak of cold sores usually starts with a tingling, itching or burning sensation around your mouth
+An outbreak of cold sores usually starts with a tingling, itching or burning sensation around your mouth.
+Small fluid-filled sores then develop, usually on the edges of your lower lip.

-Most cold sores, in a recurrent infection, disappear within 7 to 10 days without treatment and usually heal without scarring.
+Most cold sores, in a recurrent infection, disappear within seven to 10 days without treatment and usually heal without scarring.

 When to visit your GP